The application process is now open! Matches will be completed at the beginning of each month.

 A Mentor candidate must have a minimum of five years experience as an infertility counselor and as a current and active member of the Mental Health Professional Group of ASRM and must be licensed as a mental health practitioner in the state in which they practice.
 Mentors must be current members in MHPG and ASRM and are strongly encouraged to participate in MHPG committees.

 A Mentee candidate must be an active and current (paid) member of the Mental Health Professional Group of ASRM and must be licensed as a mental health practitioner in the state in which they practice or a student in an accredited program.
-Mentees are encouraged to take an active role in MHPG committees.

 Supervision vs. Mentoring

 The Mentoring Program makes a clear and distinct differentiation between supervision and mentoring.
 Supervision is a formal, paid relationship involving a contract between a supervisor and supervisee and supervisors assume liability for the cases they supervise.
 In supervision, discussion involves specific clinical cases, typically occurs face-to-face, and usually involves a fee.
-The MHPG mentorship agreement is a voluntary, informal relationship between the Mentors and Mentees that offers general advice and discussion surrounding broad issues and not specific clinical cases.
-The communication between the two parties can be via e-mail, phone, videoconference or, where possible, in person.
+The MHPG mentorship agreement is a voluntary, informal relationship between the Mentors and Mentees that offers general advice and discussion surrounding broad issues and not supervision on on clinical cases.
+The communication between the two parties can be via phone, videoconference or, where possible, in person.
 It is encouraged that email communication be reserved for administrative issues.
 Mentors and Mentees agree to participate in mentoring, not supervision, during the course of their twelve month pairing.

 You must be logged in as a member to access the mentor/mentee applications.